yxcde/Sensors/README.md

 Sensors
 =======

-Basic Arduino codes for different sensors
+Basic Arduino codes for different sensors.
+Some sensors already have a repo on github and will be represented in their respective forks.